kobylyanskiy/edge-docs/docs/quickstart.md

 Edge GNSS module is a positioning device interfaced via CAN bus.
 It includes a GPS/GLONASS/BeiDou/Galileo receiver, a high-precision barometer, and two 3-axis compasses.
 The module has 2 ports internally connected to the same CAN bus.

-To connect Edge GNSS module to Edge use a JST-GH-4P-to-JST-GH-4P cable.
+To connect Edge GNSS module to Edge use a JST-GH-4P to JST-GH-4P cable.

 * Connect one end of the cable to any of the CAN ports on Edge GNSS module
 * Connect another end of the cable to any of the CAN ports of Edge drone controller